ethan92429/onshape-flask/README.rst

-GitHub-Flask
+**UNDER DEVELOPMENT**

+Onshape-Flask
 ============

-GitHub-Flask is an extension for authenticating Flask applications with GitHub.
+Onshape-Flask is an extension for authenticating Flask applications with Onshape.
-It also provides support for various other requests to the GitHub API.
 Compatible with Python 2.7 and 3.4.

 .. image:: https://travis-ci.org/cenkalti/github-flask.svg?branch=master